BitFlippedCelt/le-resume/resume.md

 March 2021 - March 2022

-Retruned to Austin, TX and rejoined Kasasa during the COVID-19 pandemic, adapting to remote work while driving cloud operations improvements.
+Returned to Austin, TX and rejoined Kasasa during the COVID-19 pandemic, adapting to remote work while driving cloud operations improvements.

 - Focused on developing tools and practices to support development teams in their continued success within the AWS ecosystem
 - Engineered solutions to enhance remote collaboration and maintain operational efficiency during the pandemic